JJWilder/website-hugo/content/posts/2020/tester.md

 feature_image = "/images/2020/tester.jpg"
 #summary = "This is only a summary of the TEST"
 tags = [ "Test Tag" ]
+#categories = [ "Test" ]
 draft = true
 +++

 ## This is a test!!!

 This is a test of your emergency broadcast system!!!!
+Only above more flag will show in thumbnail/list view.
 <!--more-->

 “What’s the use you learning to do right, when it’s troublesome to do right and isn’t no trouble to do wrong, and the wages is just the same?”